H\"older regularity and roughness: construction and examples: Fake fractional Brownian motion

 \begin{remark} [Methods of simulation] For simulating and plotting sample paths of Examples in Sections~\ref{sec. mimicking BM} and \ref{sec. mimicking fBM}, we used the R language.
 Since the Schauder coefficients of the examples in Section~\ref{sec. mimicking BM} are independent, random sample generating functions in R are used when simulating the coefficients.
-For the examples in Section~\ref{sec. mimicking fBM}, as the Schauder coefficients are correlated, we first constructed a very large copula with the covariance structure given by \eqref{eq.cov.fBM}, and randomly generated samples from the copula with different marginal distributions (uniform and beta).
-As this process requires a lot of computations, we only used the dyadic partition sequence and truncated up to level $n = 12$ for simulating fake fBMs, whereas we truncated up to level $n=15$ and considered non-dyadic partition sequence (Example \ref{ex. non-dyadic}) for fake Brownian motions.
-We finally note that sample paths may be visually different when different truncation levels are used, especially for `rougher' paths, as Figure~\ref{fig: different truncation} illustrates. \end{remark}
+For the examples in Section~\ref{sec. mimicking fBM}, as the Schauder coefficients are correlated, we first constructed a very large copula with the covariance structure given by \eqref{eq.cov.fBM}, and randomly generated samples from the copula with different finite-dimensional distributions (uniform and beta).
+As this process requires a lot of computations, we only used the dyadic partition sequence and truncated up to level $n = 12$ for simulating fake fBMs, whereas we truncated up to level $n=15$ and considered non-dyadic partition sequence (Example \ref{ex. non-dyadic}) for fake Brownian motions. \end{remark}